-This article describes the new and changed features in Adobe Media Encoder CC 7.2 and CC 7.1 releases.
-See this document for information on changes in the Adobe Media Encoder CC 7.0 release.
+This article describes the new and changed features in Adobe Media Encoder CC release in Oct 2013 and Dec 2013.

-- The Adobe Media Encoder 7.2 release now supports Dolby Digital Plus audio encoding through SurCode.
+- The Adobe Media Encoder CC (Dec 2013) release supports Dolby Digital Plus audio encoding through SurCode.
 This new option is available in any H.264 and MPEG-2 encoders.
 Set the multiplexer option to "MP4", "TS", or "None".
 Note that Dolby Digital Plus audio is for external use only.
 For now, no Adobe application can import this format.

 - H.264 export now allows you to mutiplex MP3 and Dolby audio in addition to AAC audio.
 In previous releases, you could only multiplex AAC audio.

 - Vimeo presets are now set to use 48kHz audio per Vimeo's recommended specifications.